jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

          :start-after: %% Model
          :end-before: %% Diagnostics

-  .. _stg.ms.parnum:
+  .. _stg.parnum:

-- **stg.ms.parnum** - Number of parameters to optimize
+- **stg.parnum** - Number of parameters to optimize

-  .. _stg.ms.tci:
+  .. _stg.tci:

-- **stg.ms.tci** - Index for the parameters that have thermodynamic constrains
+- **stg.tci** - Index for the parameters that have thermodynamic constrains

-  .. _stg.ms.tcm:
+  .. _stg.tcm:

-- **stg.ms.tcm** - Parameters to multiply to the first parameter (in Stg.ms.partest to get to the correct thermodynamic constrain formula)
+- **stg.tcm** - Parameters to multiply to the first parameter (in Stg.ms.partest to get to the correct thermodynamic constrain formula)

-  .. _stg.ms.tcd*:
+  .. _stg.tcd*:

-- **stg.ms.tcd** - Parameters to divide to the first parameter (in Stg.ms.partest to get to the correct thermodynamic constrain formula)
+- **stg.tcd** - Parameters to divide to the first parameter (in Stg.ms.partest to get to the correct thermodynamic constrain formula)

   .. _stg.lb: